basic-bgnr/basic-bgnr.github.io/content/changing_to_SSG.md

-title: My migration to static web generator
+title: My migration to static web generator date:Aug 30, 2018 slug:changing_to_SSG.md
-date: 20/08/2018
-slug:my-migration-to-stati-web-generator
 summary: I decided to change my usual pattern of writing blog to something more automated and easier

-##hello, after a long time ###
+hello, after a long time
-I've just completed my exam and I will continue my journey to writing my blog.
+My exam has just completed so I  will try to continue my writing at faster pace.

-This time I'm planning to switch to static web site generator that generate a web page from a template with content written in an .md file.

-I hope it will create my journey easier.
+I'm planning to switch to static website generator written in jinja2 and content in markdown format I hope it will make my task easier.

-I'll reach you soon.
+I'll be here soon.

-date: 30/08/2018,